noqqe/why-openbsd.rocks/content/fact/anoncvs.md

 title: "AnonCVS and open source repos"
 ---

-OpenBSD was the first open source OS project, and probably first open source project, to make their source code available for all to see in real time - no tarball downloads, no user accounts needed.
+OpenBSD was the first open source OS project, and probably the first open source project, to make its source code available for all to see in real time - no tarball downloads, no user accounts needed.

 ```